 Performance review plays an absolutely critical role in operational excellence because it provides the foundation for not only continuous improvement, but for the activities that actively empower a productive culture.

 - Tools such as performance boards can provide a visual and practical overview of current performance and performance goals.
 They also provide a crucial opportunity for routine dialogue between operators and management about operational excellence.

 - Question to ask: "was today a good day or a bad day?"

 - In manufacturing, performance boards are usually physical boards located on the shop floor.
 As technology progresses, many have also been translated into digital boards.

 Example of a physical performance board on a shop floor.

 Setting standards and creating a culture that promotes standardization ensures that daily work is consistent, safe, and progresses towards a mutually agreed upon goal.
-As Möbius puts it, “standardized work is the current best-known way to perform a process, taking into consideration safety, quality, and productivity, respected by everyone.”

 - Standardization is closely tied with continuous improvement.
 Without a way to capture and standardize procedures, improvements to performance will fade and decrease over time.

 - Activities that promote standardization, such as KAIZEN events and the implementation of digital tools that can capture employee feedback, help to “lock in” improvements on the shop floor.